ballerina-platform/ballerina-dev-website/learn/getting-started/deploying-ballerina-on-kubernetes.md

 4. [Docker](https://www.docker.com/) installed and configured in your machine
 5. A [Docker Hub](https://hub.docker.com/) account
 6. [Kubectl](https://kubernetes.io/docs/reference/kubectl/) installed and configured in a Kubernetes cluster
-7. Prior programming experience related to Docker and Kubernetes

 ## Code to Cloud